Pravastatin: 7 things you should know

 - Diarrhea, rhinitis, tiredness, headache, nausea.
 Pravastatin is generally well tolerated; discontinuation rates due to adverse effects have been similar to placebo (a nonactive pill).

 - Muscle pain, tenderness, or weakness - initially needs further investigation to rule out more serious muscle effects (such as rhabdomyolysis - the destruction of muscle cells).
-People aged older than 65, taking certain medications (for example cyclosporine, colchicine), who drink more than two alcoholic drinks per day or with kidney disease appear more at risk.
+People aged older than 65, taking certain medications (for example cyclosporine or colchicine), who drink more than two alcoholic drinks per day or with kidney disease appear more at risk.

 - Pravastatin, like other statins, may affect liver function, manifesting as changes in liver function tests or jaundice (yellowing of the skin) requiring dosage reduction or discontinuation.
 Liver function tests are recommended prior to starting therapy and at periodic intervals throughout therapy.

 - May not be suitable in those with liver or kidney disease.
+May adversely affect endocrine function in some people.

 - Rarely, has been associated with memory loss, forgetfulness, amnesia, memory impairment, and confusion.
 These symptoms typically resolve with discontinuation.